ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

    The `--env` flag can appear as many times as you would like if you need to set more than one environment variable.
 This option could have also been used on the `ibmcloud code-engine application create` command for the frontend application if you knew its value at that time.
    {:tip}

 4. Refresh the frontend URL on the browser to test the connection to the backend application.
-You should see a page with an option to upload an image and also an error message from the backend application as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store and process the image.
-Clicking on **Upload image** should also show a similar error message.
+You should see a page with an option to upload a text file(.txt) and also an error message from the backend application as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store and process the text files.
+Clicking on **Upload text file** should also show a similar error message.
    ![](images/solution54-code-engine/frontend.png)

 ## Connect the backend application to {{site.data.keyword.cos_short}} service
-{: #image-classification-code-engine-0}
+{: #text-analysis-code-engine-0}
 {:connect_cloud_services}
 {: step}

-In this section, you will provision the required {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services and bind the {{site.data.keyword.cos_short}} service to the backend application.
-The backend application will store the images into the {{site.data.keyword.cos_short}}, while the {{site.data.keyword.visualrecognitionshort}} will be used later in the tutorial to classify the images.
+In this section, you will provision the required {{site.data.keyword.cos_short}} and {{site.data.keyword.nlushort}} services and bind the {{site.data.keyword.cos_short}} service to the backend application.
+The backend application will store the text files into the {{site.data.keyword.cos_short}}, while the {{site.data.keyword.nlushort}} will be used later in the tutorial to perform text analysis on the uploaded text files.

-### Provision {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services
+### Provision {{site.data.keyword.cos_short}} and {{site.data.keyword.nlushort}} services
-{: #image-classification-code-engine-create_services}
+{: #text-analysis-code-engine-create_services}

 1. Create an instance of [{{site.data.keyword.cos_short}}](https://{DomainName}/catalog/services/cloud-object-storage)
    1. Select the **Lite** plan or the **Standard** plan if you already have an {{site.data.keyword.cos_short}} service instance in your account.